-- Shop: In addition to the Marin Country Mart , downtown Mill Valley (Carolina, Summer House, Guideboat and Bloomingayle's at the Mill Valley Lumber Yard, 7 on Locust, Stick & Ball (great polo inspired goods) and Poet and the Bench are favorites) and downtown Larkspur (We love Haven!) are great places to pick up some "treats."
-Check out the latest addition to Marin shopping, The Edit, in the Mill Valley Lumberyard.
-Cute tops, jeans, dresses and girlfriend gifts.
+- Shop: In addition to the Marin Country Mart, downtown Mill Valley (Carolina, Summer House, Poet and the Bench and Bloomingayle's, Aviator Nation, The Edit (!!!) at the Mill Valley Lumber Yard, are favorites) and downtown Larkspur -Margaux, Gala, Nicolette- are great places to pick up some "treats."

 - Day trip to Stinson.
 Drive or hike the 8 miles out (and cab back).
 Pack a picnic or go early and start the day with breakfast at Parkside.
 The Siren Canteen on the beach offers surprisingly good Mexican food.

 - Ferry ride into the city from downtown Tiburon for dinner or lunch at the Ferry Building or just for a round trip activity with the kids.
 Wine, beer and snacks served on board!